Skip to main content

 myvolume

-1. Download juicefs to Colab runtime instance
+1. Download juicefs to the Colab runtime instance:

-2. Set up Google Cloud credentials
+2. Set up Google Cloud credentials:

 ! gcloud auth application-default login

-3. Open cloud_sql_proxy
+3. Open cloud_sql_proxy:

 ! wget https://dl.google.com/cloudsql/cloud_sql_proxy.linux.amd64 -O cloud_sql_proxy